SecLists.Org Security Mailing List Archive

 software updates with security advisories.

-Impact: A malicious app may be able to take a screenshot of sensitive...
+Impact: An app may be able to access sensitive user data...

 Information about the security content is also available at